 After a brief introduction set during 1914 in the run-up to WWI, the film begins in earnest during the year 2263 C.E. at a time when humans have…

 Earth Girls Are Easy

 This comedic romance is part musical, part sci-fi, and pure lighthearted entertainment from start to finish.
 And it should be!
 With Geena Davis and Jeff Goldblum in the starring roles, while the likes of Julie Brown, Damon Wayans, and Jim Carrey fill out the supporting cast, you can bet there’s plenty of comedy to carry this film home.

 Fun fact: at the time this was filmed, Davis and Goldblum were a couple in real life.
 No wonder they had such great chemistry on screen!

 Earth Girls Are Easy follows Valerie Gail (Davis) as she contends with the…

 This film straddles the line between sci-fi and fantasy while telling a story that is romantic, at times tragic, and thoughtful throughout.
 Whether you’re a longtime fan of anime (Japanese animated films) or a newcomer to the genre, Your Name is an excellent film that is well-worth your time.
 At only 1:47 running time, it delivers an outstanding story you’re sure to enjoy.

 First, the animation.
 In this respect, the film is absolutely top-notch.
 The animation is smooth, vivid, realistic, and pretty much encompasses everything there is to love about anime.

 Want to be the first to know when new content is posted?
 Sign up now!

-I will never share or sell your contact information, and typically send just 1 – 2 newsletters per month.
+We will never share or sell your contact information, and typically send just 1 – 2 newsletters per month.